Confusion #1 Am I saved by believing in Jesus without doing anything?

 Confusion #2 Works do not affect your salvation

-It is true that our works alone can’t save us, because our works are imperfect before a holy God – we all have sinned and fallen short of the glory of God.
+It is true that works alone can’t save us, because our works are imperfect before a holy God – we all have sinned and fallen short of the glory of God.
 (Rom 3:23) We cannot EARN salvation.
 We are saved by grace through faith.
 But faith without works of faith is dead and will not save (James 1:22, 2:14-26).
 Jesus taught we must repent, cease evil, and do good works (love God and your neighbor) to be saved.
+If I say I love, but do not act in love, I do not really love (John 14:21-24; 15:14).
 Past sins we have repented of are forgiven, but our future deeds will show if we are continuing to do evil and serve Satan or have truly repented and now follow Jesus.
 John 8:34-35; Romans 6:16.
 Be very afraid if you willfully sin.
 Heb 10:26-30; Matt 10:28

 1. Jesus will separate the sheep from the goats based on their works.
 The goats are doomed people who do not do charitable works.
 Matt 25:31-46; Luke 16:19-29